python/cpython/Doc/library/urllib.request.rst

       If neither *cafile* nor *capath* is specified, an HTTPS request will not do any verification of the server's certificate.

-   This function returns a file-like object with two additional methods from the :mod:`urllib.response` module
+   This function returns a file-like object that works as a :term:`context manager`, with two additional methods from the :mod:`urllib.response` module

    * :meth:`geturl` --- return the URL of the resource retrieved, commonly used to determine if a redirect was followed